hoplon/javelin/README.md

 to the following special cases and exceptions:

 * **Special forms** `if`, `do`, `new`, and `throw` are replaced during the code-walking phase with equivalent reactive implementations.
-(The `new` form takes a maximum of 10 arguments.)
 * **Collection literals** are replaced with their sexp equivalents and then walked.
 * **Anonymous function bodies** are not walked.